-In addition, we have moved our internal builds for the WPF Controls off Azure DevOps and over to GitHub Actions.
+In addition, we have moved our internal builds for the WinForms Controls off Azure DevOps and over to GitHub Actions.
 Having source, issue-tracking, and builds (via Actions) all in one place on GitHub has been a win for us internally and should allow us to be more agile moving forward.

 We are really pleased with the results of our efforts to move to a more open, modern infrastructure.
 Customers can continue to download our product installer (once v21.1 is officially released) to easily get everything they need.
 During the Release Candidate period, please e-mail our support team to get access to the v21.1 product installer.